ghostdogpr/caliban/vuepress/docs/docs/gateway/subgraphs.md

 ## Supergraphs

 A supergraph document contains the combined schema and the routing information for its services.
-If you already have one for Apollo Router or Hive Router, load it with `Gateway.fromSupergraph`:
+The gateway does not support supergraphs composed with Federation 1 (`join/v0.1`).
+If you already have a supergraph for Apollo Router or Hive Router, load it with `Gateway.fromSupergraph`:

 ```scala
 import zio.Config.Secret